Construction Cost Codes

 Real-time tracking

-Let management have a clear overview and of the job and keep all the stakeholders engaged.
+Let management have a clear overview of the job and keep all the stakeholders engaged.

 Construction budget structure